-Care should be taken in disposing of used engine oil and oil filters from your vehicle.
+Care should be taken in disposing of used engine oil and oil filtersfrom your vehicle.
 Used oil and oil filters, indiscriminately discarded, can present a problem to the environment.
-Contact your authorized dealer, service station, or governmental agency for advice on how and where used oil and oil filters can be safely discarded in your area.
+Contact your authorized dealer, service station, or governmental agency for advice on how and where used oil and oil filters can be safely discarded in vour area.